Rundown

 turkey leg.
 Came to this country

-knowing nothing about any turkey legs
+knowing nothing about turkey legs

-but that was cheap.
+but, that was cheapest.
 You know.

 Did what they had to do.